The clock is ticking and the newly updated building regulations are about to begin.

-The standards for dwellings required in the UK will be different from the compliance standards required in Scotland, Wales and Northern Ireland.
+Compliance will be different from the standards required in Scotland, Wales and Northern Ireland.

-If a building notice, initial notice, or full plans for building work are submitted to a local authority before 15th June 2022, and the new work commences before 15th June 2023, building work is permitted and will continue under the previous standards and legislation.
+If a building notice, initial notice, or full building plans have been submitted to a local authority before 15th June 2022, and the building doesn’t commence until the following year, the previous legislation is permitted.